BC Council for Families: Nobody's Perfect Parenting Program

 Since 1989, the BC Council for Families has provided assistance to group facilitators, distributed multi-language course materials, and administered on-going program coordination for Nobody's Perfect throughout British Columbia.
 The program today is provided in most communities province-wide.

 Nobody's Perfect is a free national program first introduced in 1987 and to BC in 1989.
 It currently focuses on providing preventative education for at-risk parents of young children.
 By emphasizing community-based support networks, it aims to enhance parenting techniques and inspire confidence.
 Alongside two trained facilitators, these goals are achieved through the ongoing, voluntary participation of parents in guided group sessions.

 The Parent–Child Mother Goose Program

 Since July 2002, the BC Council for Families has provided on-going program coordination for the British Columbian Parent-Child Mother Goose Program.
-Consultation for program teachers, newsletters, training organization, and connections both nationally and internationally all help to provide good quality programs in many BC communities.
+Consultation for program teachers, newsletters, training organization, and connections both nationally and internationally all help to provide programs in many BC communities that have meaningful impact.

 Originally developed in Ontario, The Parent-Child Mother Goose Program was created in 1986.
 The program is provided nationwide and is a group experience for parents, their babies, and their young children (0–5 in smaller age groupings).
 Group sessions focus on the use of oral rhymes, songs, and stories.
 These playful activities contribute to parent-child relationships, parental confidence, parental ability, child development, and both parent-parent and community connections.
 The Parent-Child Mother Goose Program is provided on a free, voluntary, and community oriented basis.